mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - Animation to make Player Message text flash on error.
 Code adapted from answer provided by [ChatGPT](https://chat.openai.com/) by [OpenAI](https://openai.com)

 #### battleship-game.js
-- The loop to add event listeners to buttons adapted from the [Code Institute's Love Maths Projects](https://github.com/Code-Institute-Org/love-maths)
+- The loop to add event listeners to buttons was adapted from the [Code Institute's Love Maths Projects](https://github.com/Code-Institute-Org/love-maths)
 - The method to disable click events on gameboard grids was learned from [this Codingdeft article](https://www.codingdeft.com/posts/disable-click-on-div-javascript-css/) by [by Abhishek EH](https://twitter.com/abhieh9)

 - The placeShip function that populates all of a ship's coordinates by increasing row letter and column number based on the size of the ship was largely based on code adapted from answers provided by [ChatGPT by OpenAI](https://openai.com/).